Vox AC30: copper panels

 A great clean AC30.
 Chassis assembled by Westrex.
 Albion transformers; WIMA capacitors in the preamp.
 The cabinet, with its chipboard baffle and chalked numbers, was produced for JMI by Gla-Rev. The Celestion blues have date codes "18BJ and "20BJ" = 18th and 20th February 1964.
 Thanks to Shaun for the pictures.

-Serial number 12247L - currently in the UK
+Serial number 12247L - currently in Europe

 A "Transistor Lightweight 30" - effectively a T60 chassis in a square-ish cabinet fitted with three 10" speakers.
 A further example with a serial number in the main AC30 sequence is 13939L.
 Earlier amps had numbers in the T60 sequence.